 Go With a Motorhome

-The last option is to go with a motorhome rather than a trailer.
+The last option is to go with a motorhome rather than a pull-behind trailer.
 This will remove the need for a big truck entirely, as motorhomes are made to be driven on their own and will definitely be able to handle their own weight without issue.
-If you wish to have a vehicle to drive around once you arrive at the campground, a smaller car will do just fine.
+And if you wish to have a vehicle to drive around once you arrive at the campground, a smaller car can be easily towed behind.